amitfin/oref_alert/README.md

 [![Open your Home Assistant instance and show an integration.](https://my.home-assistant.io/badges/integration.svg)](https://my.home-assistant.io/redirect/integration/?domain=oref_alert)

 There is a single configuration parameter **Selected area**.
 By default the integration finds the area based on HA's home location.
 There is no need to change this default.
-Note: it's highly discouraged to select more than a single area. `sensor.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas.
+Note: it's highly discouraged to select more than a single area. `sensor.oref_alert` doesn't support more than a single area, and will not be created when choosing multiple areas or a district.
 It's possible to create additional `sensor` entities by using the action `oref_alert.add_sensor` (check below for more information), each with a single area.

 <kbd><img width="379" height="234" alt="image" src="https://github.com/user-attachments/assets/4dbb4a39-c9dd-47f3-8df8-685189e38bac" /></kbd>